 Vanessa, a former wheelchair racing coach and athletics activator for England Athletics, has been supported by the University of East London for the last three years and is one of the leading athletes on the high performance programme at East London Sport.
 She also supports other athletes on the high-performance programme at the University.

 “I am so grateful for the help and support that I have had from the University of East London throughout my three-year course and my training,” Vanessa added.
 “Their solid backing has helped me to believe that I can do this and can achieve reaching the top of my game.
 I feel now that the Tokyo Paralympics could be my time!

 “It’s been an interesting year and a really good year.
 It’s been an experience competing at this level, but it shows, with the right preparation, anything can happen and it can go really well.”

 Vanessa, who also trains with Enfield and Haringey Athletics Club, was fifth at the Rio 2016 Paralympics and then won gold at the 2018 European Championships.
 She has a neurological condition called Dystonia as well as a muscular-skeletal condition, Ehlers-Danlos syndrome, which affects her connective tissues, giving her severe joint issues, chronic fatigue and pain.

 “Training for my event was the only thing that got me out of bed during tough times,” she recalled.
 “But getting to my sessions and doing something gave me such a sense of achievement.”

-In Dubai Vanessa threw consistently throughout the competition, with her best coming in round five when she launched a fantastic 7.66 meters, a lifetime best by 2cm.
-The European champion opened with a throw of 7.25 meters, which left Vanessa top of the leader board with seven other competitors to follow.
+In Dubai Vanessa threw consistently throughout the competition, with her best coming in round five when she launched a fantastic 7.66 metres, a lifetime best by 2cm.
+The European champion opened with a throw of 7.25 metres, which left Vanessa top of the leader board with seven other competitors to follow.

 After coming fifth at Rio 2016, Vanessa added the European champions title in 2018.
 With a bronze medal at the World Championships now under her belt, she is building up quite a collection.